 - Higher yield from treated compared to untreated slurry or digestate

 - Less losses of nitrogen from the farm cycle

 - Reduced manure smell from storage and application

 WHAT HAPPENS IN THE PROCESS

-The N2 unit uses electricity and air to increase the fertiliser value of organic waste and stop emissions.
-The units consist of two steps, plasma and absorption.
-In the plasma step the nitrogen is fixed from the air using electricity splitting nitrogen (N2) and oxygen (O2) molecules into N and O atoms, forming nitrogen oxides.
-In the second step, the nitrogen rich air is absorbed into liquid organic waste, like livestock slurry and biogas digestate.
-N2 Applied’s proprietary absorption system can be adapted to various types of manure or digestate.
+The N2 Unit uses electricity and air to stop emissions and provide additional nitrogen.
+The process comprises two steps, plasma and then absorption.
+In the plasma step, nitrogen is fixed from the air using electricity, splitting nitrogen (N2) and oxygen (O2) molecules into N and O atoms which form nitrogen oxides.
+In the absorption step, the nitrogen oxides are then absorbed into livestock slurry or digestate.

-The nitrogen oxides enriches the organic waste with nitrate and nitrites, and stabilizes the ammonium and prevents its loss as ammonia (NH3) in storage and on field application.
-The organic-N content of the substrate is also retained, meaning it has long-term soil health benefits.
-The plasma treatment process can also reduce CH4 and N2O losses from storage and on field application.
+The nitrogen oxides enrich the substrate with nitrate and nitrites; this stabilizes the ammonium and prevents its loss as ammonia (NH3), and it also eliminates methane loss in both storage and on field application.
+Meanwhile the organic-N content of the substrate is retained, meaning it can still provide long-term soil health benefits as untreated slurry and digestates already do.

-Nitrogen is and has always been crucial to feed the planet, and you can read more about the History of Nitrogen and fertilisers here.
+Nitrogen is, and has always been, a vital nutrient to help feed the planet, and you can read more about the history of nitrogen and fertilisers here.

 N2 plasma units are connected to the N2 Cloud system, a digital environment where production data is stored, analysed and can be provided to permissioned stakeholders who may want to quantify the value’s each unit brings.
 The N2 Cloud also enables remote maintenance, service and support, providing plasma engineers with oversight to optimise each unit’s performance and advise engineers on the ground.